 This tip will apply to you based off your cultural and religious views.
 For us, we observe infant baptism into the Christian faith.

 I already scheduled a baptism date with my church that worked for both the pastor as well as the sponsors.
 I also bought any decorations I wanted and created a meal plan ahead of time.
-That might seem extreme but it was really nice to not have to completely scramble around after the baby was born.
+That might seem extreme but it was really nice to not have to completely scramble around after the baby is born.

 But what about preparing the older sibling???